poga/lua53-notes/src/string.md

 Note:

 * `TString` contains only the metadata of a string.
 There's no actual string body member defined in the struct.
-* There are two types of `TString`, **long string** and **short string**.
+* There are two types of `TString`: **long string** and **short string**.
 * `UTString` is defined to ensure maximum alignment.

 ### Creating a String

-To create a string, first we check if the string is already exist in the global string cache.
+To create a string, first, we check if the string already exist in the global string cache.
 Only create new string when it's not in the cache.

 ```c
 TString *luaS_new (lua_State *L, const char *str) {